Part II in the CONNECT Our Future Retrospective Series

 Centralina Regional Council started an initiative in February 2021 to inventory and evaluate accomplishments in the region that tie back to CONNECT Our Future and highlight specific data and stories that may inform new actions or priorities for Centralina staff as they continue to support local initiatives that implement the region’s priorities.
 CONNECT Our Future was an initiative that united residents, businesses, educators, elected officials, non-profit organizations and other interest groups around a common desire for more cooperation in the region and the need to work together to fulfill shared goals.
 A general framework for future growth and development was created under the initiative, which was unanimously endorsed by the CONNECT Consortium Program and Policy.

-Articles published in March and April focus on growth and development patterns in the region, specifically, where did growth occur in the region, what forms did it take, how quick did change occur and what has been the reaction to change in local communities.
-Part one of the growth and development assessment (available here) looked back at metrics and changing conditions for the period between 2010 and 2019.
-Part two looks forward to opportunities and challenges facing the region either now or in the future, especially as communities struggle with hard choices around growth, density, land use mix, community character and available infrastructure capacity.
+Two articles focus on growth and development patterns in the region, specifically, where did growth occur in the region, what forms did it take, how quick did change occur and what has been the reaction to change in local communities.
+Part one of the growth and development assessment (available here) looked back at land use and metrics and changing conditions for the period between 2010 and 2019.
+This article (Part two) looks forward to opportunities and challenges facing the region either now or in the future, especially as communities struggle with hard choices around growth, density, land use mix, community character and available infrastructure capacity.
 This article is organized under seven general topics: voices heard around the region, market trends and development pressures, changing development preferences, big issues facing the region in the future, community reactions to change, ties back to CONNECT Our Future and key takeaways from the process.

 HOW IS CONNECT OUR FUTURE BEING USED?